Valo Park | Washington, DC | June 3-4, 2019

 8:30 AM - 9:00 AM

-SMBs & KPIs: Sharing Data That Drives Success
+SMBs and KPIs: Sharing Data that Drives Success

 The best business conversations are informed by data-driven insights.
 We’ll begin Day 2 of Engage by combining fresh small-business survey data with SMB SaaS KPI benchmarks to paint a picture of the metrics that matter for the health and continued growth of this industry.

 Charles Laughlin, LSA

 Bridging the Divide: What Enterprises don’t Get about SMBs

 Enterprise sales tactics and product development often proceed without considering the true needs and interests of the SMB customer.
 This session will explore that disconnect, identify key mistakes SaaS companies are making and offer a set of recommended solutions which will deepen loyalty, drive engagement and grow market share.

 Getting CACky: Who has Mastered the Art of Efficient Selling?

 Every SMB software company aspires to sell at scale and at a low customer acquisition cost.
 Yet achieving this is another matter.
 In fact, CAC keeps rising across the industry.
 We’ll share case studies from a diverse group of companies that have mastered the art of efficient B2B selling.